f32c/f32c/rtl/cpu/README.md

 # f32c core

 Here's the core of f32c CPU.
-pipeline.vhd is the most complex part which gives true speed to the the processor.
+f32c_core.vhd is the most complex part which gives true speed to the the processor.

 The bus behaviour is coming from the pipeline